Contact Us

 The U.S. has pulled back its forces in Romania, the first of about 30,000 expected troop drawdowns planned across Europe.

-The U.S. 2026 National Defense Strategy released in late January calls on European nations to take primary responsibility of their own defence by 2027.
+The U.S. 2026 National Defense Strategy, released in late January, calls on European nations to take primary responsibility of their own defence by 2027.

-Nations in NATO have agreed to increase their defence spending to 5% of GDP, and the European Union has proposed to quintuple its increase defence and critical infrastructure spending to 1.26% of its budget starting in 2028.
+Nations in NATO have agreed to increase their defence spending to 5% of GDP, and the European Union has proposed to quintuple its defence and critical infrastructure spending to 1.26% of its budget starting in 2028.

 Placeholder